Nondeterministic Finite Transducers¶

 Apply

-, where you can use to_nfa_copy() or to_nfa_move() to get NFA representation of this language.
-If you need pre-image ofnfa
+nfawith levellevel_to_apply_onofthis.
+For 2-level NFT, the default values returns the image ofnfa, where you can use to_nfa_copy() or to_nfa_move() to get NFA representation of this language.
+If you need pre-image ofnfafor 2-level NFT, setlevel_to_apply_onto 1.- Parameters:

 nfa – NFA to apply.